maoivy/61040-a5/README.md

 **Throws**

-- `403` if the user is not logged in
+- `403` if the user is not logged in or not the author of the freet
-- `404` if the freetId is invalid
+- `404` if thefreetId is invalid
-- `403` if the user is not the author of the freet
 - `413` if any category is longer than 24 characters

 #### `POST /api/users/session` - Sign in user